Orange Chocolate Hot Cross Buns

 Serving and storing

 Hot cross buns are always best when served fresh on the day.
 Leftover orange chocolate hot cross buns can be covered and stored at room temperature for up to three days.
+Alternatively, they can also be frozen for up to three months.

 For something a little different, why not try sourdough hot cross buns!